impostorsguides/impostorsguides.github.io/rbenv/part-2/2-o-content.md

-I'm not yet familiar with the `rbenv-prefix` command, so I sneak a peak at the “Usage” and “Summary” comments in the file itself, before switching to the test file:
+I'm not yet familiar with the `rbenv-prefix` command, so I sneak a peak at the "Usage" and "Summary" comments in the file itself, before switching to the test file:

 ```
 # Displays the directory where a Ruby version is installed.
 If no